ubicucsd/bootcamp_19_20/7_Challenge1.md

 DEF
 ```

 Make a copy of your input FASTQ file, available at `~/../smansuri/raw.fastq`.
+Have fun!

 ## Checking Your Solution
 You'll be self-checking your work this week.
 If your output file has 3828 lines, you're done!
 Let us know you're done by sending Sabeel an email titled **[UBIC] Completed Week 4** containing the last line of your output file (i.e. line 3283).